The Toowoomba Chronicle: AFP corruption scandal

-Buried Treasure
+Buried treasure

 In 2018, The Toowoomba Chronicle broke the news that there more than 5,600 coins had been unearthed at a worksite.
 The reason for the buried treasure was reported as a result of a family that fled Germany due to religious discrimination and stored it for safekeeping.

-Eleven Year Flood Anniversary

-The Toowoomba Chronicle reflected on 10 January 2011, describing it as an "unforgettable date for many people across Toowoomba City.
-In reviewing the effects of the 2011 floods on the Queensland community, this was a notable Toowoomba Chronicle tabloid.

-Historical Archives
+Historical archives

 Being founded in 1922, the Toowoomba Chronicle’s previous publications include many articles that illustrate the historical progression of the city of Toowoomba.
 As such, archives are captured of previously published newspapers to encapsulate the city’s history.
 Here, in excess of 1.5 million negatives that were published in the Toowoomba Chronicle (from 1953 - 2002) and 37,000 editions of the newspaper (from 1861 - 2009) are stored in the University of Southern Queensland.
 These can be accessed by contacting the Regional Council Local History Library.

 Trove has also recently added over sixteen years of The Toowoomba Chronicle’s previous publications in digitised form to their library.
 This was facilitated by a partnership between the National Library of Australia and the State Library of Queensland.
 The Trove also holds The Toowoomba Chronicle’s articles that were published from 1861 -1902.

 These archived articles draw light to significant moments in Toowoomba’s history, such as the Great Depression Camp for unemployed men.
 A saved June 1931 publication provides a photograph of the camp’s setting, which features a tent that was received by the camp from the Toowoomba Girl Guides.
 The location of the camps are also provided by archives from The Chronicle.